Elijah Mitchell Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Matchup vs. Los Angeles

-- Mitchell averaged 88 rushing yards per game over his two career matchups against the Rams, 17.5 more yards than his over/under in Sunday's game.
+- In his two career matchups against them, Mitchell has averaged 88 rushing yards against the Rams, 18.5 more than his over/under in Sunday's game.

 - In two games against the Rams Mitchell has not run for a touchdown.

-- In terms of defending against the run, the Rams are sixth in the NFL, conceding 103.2 yards per game.
+- The Rams allow 103.2 yards per game on the ground, the NFL's sixth-ranked rush defense.

-- The Rams have allowed 18 rushing touchdowns, 23rd in the NFL.
+- The Rams have given up 18 rushing touchdowns, 23rd in the league.

 Recent Performances